When your job is talking sports, what do you talk about now?

 The challenge could grow as time wears on.
 That’s on the mind of Fox 9 TV sports anchor and reporter Dawn Mitchell, who said she has been able to fill all of her allotted on-air time — so far.

-"This weekend coming up, I don't know," she said of extended time slots.
-"Sports people are windbags, and it's really 8 or 9 minutes of content.
+“This weekend coming up, I don’t know,” she said of extended time slots.
+“Sports people are windbags, and it’s really eight or nine minutes of content.
 It might become more of a talky format than a TV newscast, but going forward it will be interesting.
-It's a new frontier that way.
-It just takes a different form."
+It’s a new frontier that way.
+It just takes a different form.”

 Play the hits!